geralltf/squash_compiler/README.md

 Expressions and statements
 if and while constructs
 Windows API imports
-The test program must be compiled into a working PE executable.
+The test program compiles into a working PE executable (PE 32bit and PE 64 bit).

 **Extended Language Features (Enhancements)**